citizenfx/natives/CAM/CreateCam.md

 // 0xC3981DCE61D9E13F 0xE9BF2A7D
 Cam CREATE_CAM(char* camName, BOOL p1);
 ```
-Create a camera with the specified cam name/type, You can use `SetCam` natives to manipulate the camera.
+Create a camera with the specified cam name, You can use `SET_CAM_` natives to manipulate the camera.

 Cam names:
 ```